phvannor/azure-content/DevCenter/Mobile/HowTo/mobile-services-client-ios.md

 		//to what was passed to the server
 	}];

-When you are inserting an item, it will fail if you manually set 'id' in the dictionary object.
+Note: When you are insert an item, the insert failswhen you manually set 'id' in the dictionary object.

+Also, when dynamic schema is enabled, Windows Azure Mobile Services automatically generates new columns based on the object in the insert or update request.
+For more information, see [Dynamic schema](http://go.microsoft.com/fwlink/?LinkId=296271).

 ## <a name="modifying"></a><span class="short-header">Modifying data</span>How to: Modify data in a mobile service</h2>

-To update an existing object, you can modify the item directly from a previous query and pass it back to the table object.
+Update an existing object by modfiying an item returned from a previous query and then calling the update function.

 	NSMutableDictionary *item = [self.results.item objectAtIndex:0];
 	[item setObject:@YES forKey:"complete"];